Boris Kodjoe: Career

 Named one of the "50 Most Beautiful People in the World" by People magazine in 2002, Kodjoe is perhaps best known as one of the 7 regular cast members from the Showtime drama Soul Food, which aired from 2000 to 2004.
 He appeared in the 2002 film Brown Sugar and starred in the short-lived sitcom Second Time Around with his Soul Food co-star Nicole Ari Parker, whom he eventually married.
 He played the role of David Taylor, the wayward son of Pastor Fred Taylor, in the October 2005 film The Gospel.
 He performed in a play called Whatever She Wants, starring Vivica A. Fox, and made an appearance on the fifth season of Nip/Tuck.
 He had a supporting role in the 2009 science fiction film Surrogates.
 Kodjoe and Gugu Mbatha-Raw starred as a husband-and-wife secret agent team in 2010 J. J. Abrams-produced the NBC TV series Undercovers, but the show lasted less than one season.
 That year, he also appeared as Luther in the film Resident Evil: Afterlife.
 He had a guest appearance on the TV show Franklin & Bash in 2012.

 From 2013 to 2016, Kodjoe starred as a fictional version of himself in the BET comedy parody series Real Husbands of Hollywood.
-In 2014 he was cast as a regular on the ABC primetime soap opera Members Only created by Susannah Grant, but the show never aired.
+In 2014, he was cast as a regular on the ABC primetime soap opera Members Only created by Susannah Grant, but the show never aired.
 In 2015, Kodjoe began a recurring guest role on Fox's The Last Man on Earth television series.
 Kodjoe was part of the ensemble cast for all three seasons of the CBS medical drama Code Black playing surgeon Dr. Will Campbell from 2016 to 2018.

 In July 2018, Kodjoe landed a recurring role in the second season of the Grey's Anatomy spin-off series Station 19.
 In October, he was promoted to a series regular after his appearance in the season premiere as the new fire captain, Robert Sullivan.
 In "Eulogy", he is promoted to Battalion Chief.

 Personal life

 Kodjoe married his Soul Food: The Series co-star Nicole Ari Parker on May 21, 2005, in Gundelfingen, Germany.
-She gave birth to their first child, a girl, in March 2005.
-She has spina bifida, which was diagnosed at birth.
+She gave birth to their first child, Sophia, in March 2005, who was diagnosed with spina bifida at birth.
 Parker gave birth to the couple's second child, a boy, in October 2006.
 Kodjoe and his wife are members of Cascade United Methodist Church in Atlanta, Georgia.
 The family resides in Los Angeles, California.
 Parker and Kodjoe competed against one another on a February 2019 episode of Lip Sync Battle.

-Kodjoe is fluent in German, English, Russian, French, and Italian; he also speaks a little Spanish.